clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

           ![](/images/281000194\_125168336815134\_3411034341188653761\_n.jpg)
       - question: What about spending and inflation?
         answer: >
+          We should be very careful about our government spending right now.

           Carrie will fight for lower business taxes and lower gas taxes - especially in this period of rapid inflation.
 I will fight for lowering state income tax and pledge to vote against all tax increases.
 Carrie will support any legislation that will bring good

           jobs to the 41st District.
       - question: How is this different from what we have today?